| Buy The Book

 problem drinker, to functional alcoholic, to all but hopeless

 alcoholic.
-There are individuals who abuse alcohol that moderate
+There are individuals who have abused alcohol that

 alcoholics.
 Once someone has crossed the line into alcoholism,